 Feel free to distribute this:

 The Disability Staff Forum’s (DSF) mission is to help facilitate communication among Stanford community members with and without disabilities.
 We are a diverse group of staff and faculty interested in promoting awareness of disability issues and encouraging people to gain support, gain access, and gain knowledge to explore and develop opportunities for individuals with disabilities.
 You are invited to share your insights and experiences about accessibility challenges and to help build our community.
-Join DSF monthly meetings on the second Monday of each month.
+Join DSF for monthly social hours, weekly co-working sessions, and more.
 Visit the website and sign up for the mailing list for updates.